icitifytechltd/Imgmapon/README.md

 - **Dominant Color Detection:** Detects top colors present in the image using KMeans clustering.
 - **Edge Detection:** Highlights edges for visual analysis.
 - **Text Extraction (OCR):** Extracts text from images using Tesseract.
-- **Object Detection:** YOLO-based detection placeholder (can be replaced with full YOLOv5/YOLOv8 models).
+- **Object Detection:** YOLOv5-based detection (pretrained model, fully functional).
 - **Image Source Info:** Identifies if the image is local or downloaded, including host IP for URL images.
 - **Reverse Image Search:** Placeholder for future integration with reverse search engines.
-- **Deep Research / AI Analysis:** Placeholder for integrating AI tools like Google Gemini or ExaAI for deep image insights.
+- **Deep Research / AI Analysis:** Placeholder for AI tools like Google Gemini or ExaAI for in-depth image insights.
 - **JSON Output:** All results saved in a structured JSON file for easy parsing.
+- **Automatic Tool Updates:** Update IMG MAPON without deleting files manually using `update_tool.py`.

 ---